microsoft/node-api-dotnet/bench/README.md

 [BenchmarkDotNet](https://benchmarkdotnet.org/).
 Most benchmarks run in both CLR and AOT modes, though the "Dynamic" benchmarks are CLR-only.

+> :warning: The benchmarks currently depend on a special branch build of `libnode` being present at `../bin/<rid>`.
+This should be resolved with [#107](https://github.com/microsoft/node-api-dotnet/issues/107).

 ### Run all benchmarks
 ```
 dotnet run -c Release -f net8.0 --filter *